 Can I Throw Out My Furniture To Get Rid Of A Bed Bug Infestation?

-A surprising number of people resort to this as a first response to bed bugs.
+A surprising number of people resort to this as the first response to bed bugs.
 Sadly, this is only likely to spread your infestation to someone else who sees your discarded items and brings them back to their home.
 When bed bugs get into a home, it is because they were brought in.
 Often, the one who brings them in is you.
-If you got these bugs on vacation, it is possible that there are bed bugs, or bed bug eggs, still in your luggage or in the area where you stored your luggage.
+If you got these bugs on vacation, there may be bed bugs or bed bug eggs, still in your luggage or in the area where you stored your luggage.
 There could also be eggs in another part of your home, besides the furniture you found them on.
 And, all it takes is one batch of unattended eggs to start a new infestation.